 Art Programs Director

-Yeggy is an award-winning public artist whose work can be seen throughout the Seattle area.
-Armed with metal, stone, glass and a green approach to his work, Yeggy often uses mosaic in public art to illustrate unity and diversity.
+Yeggy is an award-winning visual public artist whose work can be seen throughout the Seattle area.
+Armed with metal, stone, glass and a green approach to his work, Yeggy often uses mosaic to illustrate unity and diversity.
 His vision is to provoke questions about natural cycles, provide a sense of place and to reflect on the movement of time.
 Yeggy believes that public art needs to reflect the community, the culture and the people who live in it, especially in communities that are underserved.
 It’s not just about beauty – it’s an expression of the moment and the people.
+Yeggy's inspiration comes from what has stayed close to his heart.
+At DNDA, Yeggy creates and leads arts programs for youth in West Seattle and South Seattle communities.
+He also works as co-director of the Arts in Nature Festival at Camp Long, a unique annual outdoor festival.

 Environmental Programs Director